-Visiting Scholars will obtain membership of Wolfson Common Room (entitling the scholar to a University Card and use of the Bodleian Library; dining rights in hall; use of the college library and sports facilities; room hire and eligibility of most College committees).
-Visiting Scholars may join College clubs and societies (a charge may apply for some clubs), use all the College facilities, attend Guest Night dinners and bring guests to dine in Hall for lunch and dinner.
+Visiting Scholars will obtain membership of Wolfson Common Room (entitling the scholar to a University Card and use of the Bodleian Library; use of the college library and sports facilities; room hire and eligibility of most College committees).
+Visiting Scholars may join College clubs and societies (a charge may apply for some clubs), attend Guest Night dinners and bring guests to dine in Hall for lunch and dinner (all meals are paid for by the scholar).
 They may also apply to the Accommodation Office for housing during their stay, although there is a great demand, and it may not be possible to meet scholars' needs.

 We do not provide funding (or help in searching for funding) for accommodation, travel, or living expenses.

 Profiles of our current Visiting Scholars can be found on our People page.